aktin/MELD/docs/inference_runtime_guide.md

 * Model citations
 * Model acknowledgements

-The card should be stored in the Git repository alongside the model artifact.
+The card should be stored in the Git repository root alongside the model and inference code.
 If you are using GHCR.io and Github, you can connect the published image and the repository using the `org.opencontainers.image.source` label.
 Then, the card should be displayed on the runtime image's homepage.

-For more information, see [Google Model Cards](https://deepmind.google/models/model-cards/).
+> **@TODO** Compose and link examples.

 ## Reference: Orchestrator Lifecycle
+<a id="orchestrator-lifecycle"></a>

 For each inference request, the orchestrator: